jcurl/RJCP.DLL.CpuId/CpuId/docs/DEVELOPMENT.md

 The library is required to get access to the native CPU instruction CPUID for a live capture.

+On platforms that are not supportd, it is still possible to read and present XML files that contain CPU ID information.

 ### 1.1.
 Libraries and Location

 The .NET assembly supports 32-bit and 64-bit.
 For this, the library `cpuid.dll`